Australian native police: Consolidation of the Native Police

-The year 1852 saw further recruitment and expansion of the Native Police to 8 divisions.
-Forty-eight new troopers were signed up mostly from the northern inland rivers of NSW.
-Lieutenant John Murray was appointed to the 4th Division, Lieut.
-Blandford to the 3rd Division and Sergeants Skelton, Pincolt and Richard A. Dempster were also appointed as officers in charge of other divisions.
-The Traylan barracks on the Burnett River near the now-abandoned site of Ceratodus, north of present-day Eidsvold, was established while the other major barracks, besides Callandoon, was at Wondai Gumbal near Yuleba.
-Sgt.
-Dempster was responsible for several large scale dispersals in 1852.
+The year 1852 saw further recruitment and the Native Police was expanded to eight divisions.
+Forty-eight new troopers were signed up, mostly from the northern inland rivers area of NSW.
+Lieutenant John Murray was appointed to the 4th Division, Lieutenant Blandford to the 3rd Division, and Sergeants Skelton, Pincolt and Richard A. Dempster were appointed as officers in charge of other divisions.
+The Traylan barracks on the Burnett River was established, near the now-abandoned site of Ceratodus, and north of present-day Eidsvold, while the other major barracks, besides Callandoon, was at Wondai Gumbal near Yuleba.

+Sergeant Dempster was responsible for several large scale dispersals in 1852.
 The first was at Wallumbilla where an ex-trooper named Priam and a number of others were shot dead.
-Dempster then traveled to Ogilvie's Wachoo station near St. George and shot a large number of Aboriginal people with the aid of a man named Johnson who was the superintendent of the property.
-Johnson also shot dead a white storeperson in a "friendly fire" incident during this dispersal.
-Dempster, having fallen sick, then allowed Johnson to take charge of his division and lead it to Yamboukal (modern-day Surat) where a lot of Mandandanji working peacefully on this pastoral station were subsequently killed.
-As a result of this, Dempster was suspended for 3 months.
+Dempster then travelled to Ogilvie's Wachoo station near St. George and shot a large number of Aboriginal people with the aid of a man named Johnson, who was the superintendent of the property.
+During the dispersal, Johnson killed a white storeperson in a "friendly fire" incident.
+Dempster, having fallen sick, then allowed Johnson to take charge of his division and lead it to Yamboukal (modern-day Surat), where a lot of Mandandanji people, working peacefully on a pastoral station, were subsequently killed.
+As a result, Dempster was suspended for three months.
 It appears that neither Johnson nor Dempster faced any legal repercussions.

-Sgt.
-Skelton also led a number of dispersals across the Dawson River area and down to Ukabulla (also near Surat) where Mandandanji leader Bussamarai was killed.
-Collisions also occurred between John Murray's troopers and Kabi Kabi at Widgee and with Walker's forces and the Bigambul south of Callandoon.
-Native Police were also employed tracking down Chinese coolie labourers who had run away from the stations of powerful squatter capitalists such as Gordon Sandeman.
+Sergeant Skelton also led a number of dispersal raids across the Dawson River area and down to Ukabulla (also near Surat), during which Mandandanji leader Bussamarai was killed.
+Battles also occurred between John Murray's troopers and the Kabi Kabi at Widgee, and with Walker's forces and the Bigambul south of Callandoon.
+Native Police were also employed tracking down Chinese coolie labourers who had run away from the stations of powerful squatters such as Gordon Sandeman.

 Deployment to Port Curtis

-In 1853 several new Sub-Lieutenants were appointed including John O'Connell Bligh, Edric Norfolk Vaux Morisset, Frederick Keen, Samuel Crummer, Francis Nicoll and Frederick Walker's brother Robert G. Walker.
+In 1853, several new sub-lieutenants were appointed, including John O'Connell Bligh, Edric Norfolk Vaux Morisset, Frederick Keen, Samuel Crummer, Francis Nicoll, and Frederick Walker's brother, Robert G. Walker.
 The Sydney Morning Herald described the operations of Lieutenants Marshall and John Murray along the Burnett River as "taking and shooting hosts of murderers, never stopping, never tiring".

 New barracks were built at Rannes, Walla and at Swanson's Yabba station at the top of Yabba Falls.
 Squatters Holt and Hay pursued an overland path to the taking up of lands toward Port Curtis.
-Two men accompanying them were killed by Aboriginal people and as a consequence, the 1st Division of Native Police under Commandant Walker was sent into the area.
-Additionally, Lieutenant John Murray and the 3rd Division with the troopers of Sgt.
-Doolan were deployed by ship to Gladstone to ensure a strong garrison at the fledgling settlement there.
+Two men accompanying them were killed by Aboriginal people and, as a consequence, the 1st Division of Native Police, under Commandant Walker, was sent into the area.
+Additionally, Lieutenant John Murray and the 3rd Division, with the troopers of Sergeant Doolan were deployed by ship to Gladstone to ensure a strong garrison at the fledgling settlement there.
 The surveyor sent to mark out Gladstone, Francis MacCabe, felt so unsafe that he established the camp in an area close to the coast, two miles away from any freshwater.